MetaMask/metamask-ios-sdk/README.md

 ethereum.connect(dappMetaData)
 ```
 ### 4. You can now call any ethereum provider method
-We use Combine to publish ethereum events, so you need to have a cancellables set.
-You can also declare an ethereum object if you prefer.
+We use Combine to publish ethereum events, so you'll need an `AnyCancellable` storage.
 ```
 @ObservedObject var ethereum: Ethereum = Ethereum.shared
 @State private var cancellables: Set<AnyCancellable> = []